Public Records Request

 All public records of the Employment Development Department (EDD) subject to disclosure under the provisions of the California Public Records Act, Government Code Sections 6250 et seq., are open to inspection.

 The EDD will make such records or information available for inspection during normal business hours.
 Under no circumstances may any original records be removed from any EDD office.
 The EDD will also provide a copy of identifiable public records upon request.
-The first 100 pages are free of charge, and thereafter there is a ten cents ($0.10) per page charge for duplication.
+There is no fee for the first 100 pages, and thereafter there is a ten cents ($0.10) per page charge for duplication.
 Cost for electronic copies will be ascertained separately.

 Request for Public Records